 The Dancers of Damelahamid acknowledge the unceded, ancestral, and traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səl̓ilwətaɁɬ (Tsleil-Waututh) peoples upon whose lands we have created this work.
 We thank the teachings and guidance of our Elders and mentors, and the foundation that was laid for us by previous generations.

 Spirit and Tradition was created with the support of:

 We’d love to hear from you after you’ve watched Spirit and Tradition!
 Can you share one sentence about your experience of the performance?
 How did it make you feel?
 What images or thoughts did it bring up?
 Everyone who shares with us will be entered for a chance to win one of three prize packages that New Works is offering.
-We’ve chosen to support three local Artists who are connected to the Downtown Eastside: Lynn-Maris Angus from Sister Sage Products (3 bath bombs, 2 handmade soap, 2oz Cedar Smudge), Jolene Williams (a dream catcher) and an artist from Enterprising Women Making Art (prize TBD).
+We’ve chosen to support three local Artists who are connected to the Downtown Eastside: Lynn-Marie Angus from Sisters Sage Products (3 bath bombs, 2 handmade soap, 2oz Cedar Smudge), Jolene Williams (a dream catcher) and Jenna Breuer from Enterprising Women Making Art (beaded earrings).